Shop every DSCR lender in America. We negotiate — you close faster.

 Frequently asked questions

 Yes for 1-4 unit investor property.
 41 P.S.
-Section 405 prohibits prepayment penalties on residential mortgages of $312,159 or less (2024 threshold, adjusted annually) regardless of whether the loan is consumer or business-purpose, owner-occupied or investor.
+Section 405 prohibits prepayment penalties on residential mortgages at or below the annually-indexed base figure — roughly $346K in 2026 (PA Department of Banking and Securities publishes the current threshold each January).
+The prohibition applies regardless of whether the loan is consumer or business-purpose, owner-occupied or investor.
 Most 1-4 unit DSCR loans fall under this cap.
-DSCR lenders in PA structure loans without PPP, which produces a slightly higher base rate (typically 0.25-0.50% higher than a PPP-structured loan in a non-PA state).
+DSCR lenders in PA structure these loans without PPP, which produces a slightly higher base rate (typically 0.25-0.50% higher than a PPP-structured loan in a non-PA state).